fairwind2k/fairwind2k/README.md

 I wanna be a Backend Developer
 ------------------------

-I was in mechanical engineering, I’m now pivoting to software engineering by retraining program.
+I was in mechanical engineering, but now I’m pivoting to software engineering by retraining program.
-I'm learning Express.js, Typescript and JS.
+I'm learning JavaScript, Node.js and Fastify.

 ### Skills